 Axies actually don’t need a bright light as they have no eyelids, are sensitive to bright light, and prefer low light settings.
 LED lights are best for this application as they don’t produce much heat and can often be dimmed.

-Windows in the room can also affect the temperature of an aquarium.
+Direct sunlight streaming through windows can significantly affect the temperature of an axolotl aquarium.
 Depending on how much sunlight streams through and if the light hits the tank directly, the light from outside can increase the water temperature in a tank, sometimes several degrees.

 While not everyone will need an aquarium chiller, if you find it difficult to keep the tank in the cool comfortable zone for your axie, you might want to think about investing in one.
-If the water your axolotl lives in stays too warm it could suffer and not live a long healthy life.
+High temperatures can be detrimental to your axolotl’s health, making the use of the best aquarium chillers for axolotls essential.

 Use a thermometer to determine the temperature of the water in the tank, and then determine if you need an aquarium chiller.
 Below we will discuss the different types of aquarium chillers, the pros and cons of each, and what setups they work best for.